Click on each person’s profile to find out more about them and their research!

 Alexandra Paton – Honours Student

 Alex is a UTAS graduate interested in anthropogenic ecological impacts and adaptive management strategies in wildlife conservation.
 Her honours project is focused on exploring non-invasive survey techniques for large vertebrates and the differences in information these methods may yield.
-Previously, Alex has been involved in reviewing harmful algal bloom literature, assessing the potential ecological impacts of the release of cyprinid herpesvirus 3 in Australia, and the of chasing ibis and spoonbills in rural Australia’s wetlands.
+Previously, Alex has been involved in reviewing harmful algal bloom literature, assessing the potential ecological impacts of the release of cyprinid herpesvirus 3 in Australia, and the chasing of ibis and spoonbills in rural Australia’s wetlands.